The Straits Times: Stressful times a boost for wellness industry with more seeking relief from aches and pains

 There are plans to develop an app version of Tropika Club in the future.

-“We recognise that beauty booking apps and portals have come and gone over the years.
+“We recognize that beauty booking apps and portals have come and gone over the years.
 What makes Tropika Club different is our focus on creating relationships with merchants,” says Mr Lye.
-“We support them with featured listings and priority search features as well as articles, video content creation and social media.
+“We support them with featured listings and priority search features as well as articles, video content creation, and social media.

 “It will take us some time to gain traction with Singaporeans.
 But we hope to continue engaging both merchants and customers on a regular basis and grow our user base on both counts.”